apatik/paper-systemd/README.md

 To view server output use the `journalctl` commmand.

-For example, this will list the entire log:
+For example, this will monitor the log:
 ```
-journalctl -u minecraft
+journalctl -u minecraft -f
 ```

 -----